Wavelength Assignment in Hybrid Quantum-Classical Networks: Introduction

-In this paper, we propose optimal wavelength assignment as an additional method of crosstalk reduction in a dense-wavelength-division-multiplexing (DWDM) link at the core of a hybrid network.
-The problem of optimal wavelength assignment in integrated quantum-classical DWDM systems with one quantum and several classical channels has been investigated in \cite{CVQKD-DWDM}.
+In this paper, we propose optimal wavelength assignment as an additional method of crosstalk reduction in a DWDM link at the core of a hybrid network.
+The problem of optimal wavelength assignment in integrated quantum-classical DWDM systems with {\em one} quantum and several classical channels has been investigated for certain QKD systems \cite{CVQKD-DWDM}.
 However, the more general scenario, where multiple quantum and multiple classical signals are to be transmitted, has not been fully studied yet.
 Considering the shape of Raman spectrum, a conventional solution for this problem is the assignment of higher wavelengths to classical channels, and the lower wavelengths to quantum ones.
-In \cite{crosstalk2016}, appropriate wavelength assignment under the constraint of having two separate quantum and classical bands has been investigated.
-However, in \cite{bahrani2016optimal}, it has been shown that optimal wavelength assignment does not necessarily follow this two-band form.
+Appropriate wavelength assignment under the constraint of having two separate quantum and classical bands has been investigated in an earlier work \cite{crosstalk2016}.
+However, it has been shown by the authors that optimal wavelength assignment does not necessarily follow this two-band form \cite{bahrani2016optimal}.
 Here, we investigate optimal wavelength assignment and propose several methods to approach it in different DWDM setups.
 We also show that the optimal wavelength assignment can improve the performance of QKD links effectively.

 In our optimization problem, we consider two particular scenarios.
 In the first scenario, our objective is to get the maximum aggregate key rate out of a fixed number of quantum channels in the presence of a number of classical channels.
 This scenario is relevant in the settings that all generated keys are to be consumed by our two end nodes.
 That is, the main point of multiplexing several QKD channels is to increase the total key rate.
 Another foreseeable scenario is that each quantum channel represents a different user.
 In such a case, we have to be able to guarantee a minimum key rate for all users.
 In such a setting, the optimized solution can maximize the number of users that can be supported.
 This may or may not coincide with the total maximum key rate as we show in this paper.